UNCF Launches the Frederick Douglass Bicentennial Scholarship Program for Students Attending HBCUs

 - Responses to two essay questions.
 The first requires the applicant to assess self-awareness, leadership and community involvement.
 The second will address the impact Frederick Douglass had on society in the 19th century and its relevance today as our nation continues to fight for equality.

 The application is available at UNCF.org/FrederickDouglass.
-All application materials must be received by November 16.

 Program Administration and Selection Process